alfrankl1/figma-tailwind-cookiecutter/README.md

 ---

-**Ready to eliminate design-code friction forever?** Star this repo and let's build the future of design-development collaboration.
+**Eliminate design-code friction forever?** Star this repo and let's build the future of design-development collaboration.